zesk/build/docs/tools/assert.md

 #### Environment

 If the file does not exist, this will fail.
+### `assertNotFileSize` - Assert a file does NOT have an expected size in

+Assert a file does NOT have an expected size in bytes

+- Location: `bin/build/tools/assert.sh`

 #### Arguments

 - `--help` - Optional.
 Flag.
 Display this help.